michaelcale/books/books/go/0210-concurrency/040-limiting-concurrency-semaphore.md

 A semaphore has a fixed capacity.
 If you exceed semaphore's capacity, acquire blocks until a release operation frees it.

-A buferred channel is a natural semaphore.
+A buffered channel is a natural semaphore.

 Here's an example of using a channel acting as a semaphore to limit number of gouroutines active at any given time: